 To evaluate the entire project area for areas conducive to trail development, a Trail Opportunity Area Analysis was conducted.
 This analysis layered landscape features that typically limit or result in more costly trail development including steep slopes, steep and rocky soils, wetlands along with landscape resilience score data generated by The Nature Conservancy.
-This resilience score information was included at the request of the Guidance Committee to weight the sensitivity of the landscape environment, with areas of higher resilience thought to be able to better withstand trail impacts as well.
+This resilience score information was included at the request of the Guidance Committee to weight the sensitivity of the landscape environment, with areas of higher resilience thought to be important habitat areas to avoid trail impacts.

-The major geological and hydrological factors affecting trail development on the Palmertown Ridge are associated with wetlands, streams, rock outcrops and occasionally steep slopes.
+The major geological and hydrological factors affecting trail development in the Palmertown Range are associated with wetlands, streams, rock outcrops and occasionally steep slopes.